chiff-app/chiff-ios/README.md

 To build this project, you need a *MacOS* machine with the latest version of Xcode.
 Furthermore, the build process assumes that *Ruby* is present.
+You also need the *Xcode additional components*.
-Install the ruby dependencies with
+Install the ruby dependencies in the *Gemfile* with:

 ```bash
 bundle install